This is your Ultimate Guide to State Veteran Benefits in Nevada.

 This Nevada veteran benefit may be a good option for veterans who do not own their home, as this is the $2,000 exemption alternative to the property tax exemption.
 Veterans must choose to apply this exemption to either home or vehicle and cannot use it for both.

-To see if you qualify for Nevada veteran benefits at the DMV, you can check dates to see if your military service meets requirements at NRS 371.103.
+To see if you qualify for Nevada veteran benefits at the DMV, you can check dates to see if your military service meets the requirements at NRS 371.103.

 Veterans can also choose to transfer the exemption to a spouse.